tsunami416604/azure-docs.hu-hu/articles/blockchain/workbench/use-api.md

 ## <a name="execute-an-action-for-a-contract"></a>Az egyes szerződések egyes műveleteinek végrehajtása

 A felhasználó ezután eldöntheti, hogy milyen műveletet kíván végezni az adott intelligensszerződés-példányon.
-Ebben az esetben vegye figyelembe azt a forgatókönyvet, amelyben a felhasználó módosítani szeretné egy eszköz leírását és árát a következő művelethez:
+In this case, consider the scenario where a user would like to modify the description and price of an asset to the following action:

 * Leírás: „Az én frissített autóm”
 * Ár: 543210